 I had two laying hens to produce eggs when I lived with my parents, so I do have some experience with small flock chickens.
 We attended council meetings and wrote letters to help change the laws to allow urban chickens in our area, and we won!

 But the rules are still not well-written, so there are extra work, hassles, and fees involved.
+You are expected to buy a permit and have your coop inspected and so many feet from property lines, not the kind of movable free-range coop arrangement I like.
 And I currently have taken eggs out of my diet anyway.
 We could raise chickens for meat, but it's just not worth it.
 We have plenty of other projects to keep us busy!